 Yes.
 Our office represents both commercial landlords and commercial tenants in all manner of disputes including evictions and civil lawsuits.

-No. Our office represents only landlords in residential cases.
-Tenants are encouraged to google the Housing Justice Project and/or the Northwest Justice Project.
+Our office represents only landlords in residential cases.
+Residential tenants are encouraged to Google the Housing Justice Project and/or the Northwest Justice Project.
+In commercial cases, we represent tenants as well as landlords.